Every Homeschool

 How to actually apply

-The process varies by state, but we see five consistent steps:
+The process varies by state, but we see five consistent steps.
+Always verify the 2026-27 cycle on the respective state ESA program page before planning.

 1. Confirm eligibility.
 Read the state ESA site, not a blog.
 Verify homeschool specifically qualifies.